Estimated reading time: 12 minutes

 Before you begin any budget, it’s essential to set goals.

-Some of you may think this task is for the fluffy fairies of budgeting, but it does add value.
+Some may think this task is for the fluffy fairies of budgeting, but it does add value.

 When you take the time to ask yourself what you want from a budget and set goals, you’re likely to challenge them.